 7. Final Checklist

-- Third-party integrations validated (SMTP, payment gateways, CDN).
+- Third-party integrations tested (SMTP, payment gateways, CDN)

 Note: If you need help with staging, backups, or a fully managed upgrade, our team at Private DevOps is ready to assist.